 Morgan Mermagen can be a central part of your solution.

-A Darmouth College graduate, Morgan spent 17 years at Goldman Sachs & Co, primarily in Structured Product Sales.
+A Dartmouth College graduate, Morgan spent 17 years at Goldman Sachs & Co, primarily in Structured Product Sales.
 She worked daily with sophisticated investors on large, complex Fixed Income transactions.
 Morgan also worked on the advisory side of Goldman’s business, advising C-Suite executives at Financial Institutions on their Asset Portfolio Strategy.

 During Morgan’s time on Wall Street, she confronted many challenges typical to a woman in a male-dominated industry.
 Morgan was recognized with awards for her success in mentoring and coaching other professionals at Goldman Sachs.